kwahid/Radiomic-Prediction-of-Tumor-Grade-and-Overall-Survival-from-the-BraTS-Glioma-Dataset/README.md

 # Radiomic-Prediction-of-Tumor-Grade-and-Overall-Survival-from-the-BraTS-Glioma-Dataset
 Folder corresponding to 2017 summer project at MD Anderson Cancer Center.
+Correspondance: kareem.a.wahid@uth.tmc.edu.

 ## This repo contains the following files:
 PDF of project report (Radiomic Prediction of Tumor Grade and Overall Survival from the BraTS Glioma Dataset.pdf). <br><br>